-There are occasions when public safety or other societally important considerations override privacy considerations.
+There are occasions when public safety or other overriding considerations (e.g., medical emergency) may require lifting default privacy settings.
 For example, the crucial clues in identifying the perpetrators of the 2013 Boston Marathon terrorist attack were obtained from surveillance cameras.
 If a denaturing system such as RTFace had been used in that setting, it would have been necessary to reverse the denaturing of the archived video.
 Most democratic societies have well-established procedures for obtaining policy exceptions (e.g., search warrants) in such situations.
-In the context of denaturing, there are many important policy questions pertaining to who can request reversal of denaturing, who can authorize it, how broad the authorization should be, how freely the original data can be released after reversal, etc. A reversal mechanism is needed that can support a plausible range of policies.
+In the context of denaturing, there are many important policy questions pertaining to who can request reversal of denaturing, who can authorize it, how broad the authorization should be, how freely the original data can be released after reversal, and so forth.
+A reversal mechanism is needed that can support a plausible range of policies.

-Figures 14 illustrates such a mechanism, with the numbered arrows referring to calls in the API shown in Figure 15.
-All policyrelated aspects are encapsulated into the system-wide entity labeled "Trusted External Authority" (TEA).
+Figure 12 illustrates such a mechanism, with the numbered arrows referring to calls in the API shown in Figure 13.
+All policy-related aspects are encapsulated into the system-wide entity labeled "Trusted External Authority" (TEA).
 All network communication takes place over secure, authenticated TCP connections using standard TLS technology.
 Encryption of obscured bits in the mediator is based on private key encryption (AES-128) using a random key generated and escrowed by the TEA.
 Each key has a finite lifetime, whose duration is determined by TEA policy.
 In practice, we expect lifetimes of a few hours to be likely.
-As a key's expiry time approaches, the mediator requests the TEA for a new key using the first call in Figure 15.
+As a key's expiry time approaches, the mediator requests the TEA for a new key using the first call in Figure 13.
 A mediator does not retain old keys.
 If cloudlet security is compromised, only the most recently denatured video is at risk of exposure.
 The keys needed to reverse denaturing of older archived video is only available from the TEA.

 If a need arises to reverse the denaturing on old video, a policy exception credential is first obtained for the desired video stream (identified by the ID of its mediator) and time period.
-We leave unspecified the format of this credential and the procedure to obtain it - these are clearly important specifications that will need to be completed in any deployment of this system.
-Using the second call in Figure 15, an external requestor can present the policy exception credential to the TEA.
-Using the video stream id and timestamp information authorized by this credential, the TEA retrieves relevant escrowed keys.
-It then makes a series of ReverseDenature calls (third call in Figure 15) to the specified mediator.
-The mediator uses timestamp information to locate the relevant encrypted bounding boxes, decrypts them using the key provided to obtain bit-exact copies of the removed regions, and then applies them to the relevant segment
+We leave unspecified the format of this credential and the procedure to obtain it-these are clearly important specifications that will need to be completed in any deployment of this system.
+Using the second call in Figure 13, an external requestor can present the policy exception credential to the TEA.
+Using the video stream ID and timestamp information authorized by this credential, the TEA retrieves relevant escrowed keys.
+It then makes a series of ReverseDenature calls (third call in Figure 13) to the specified mediator.
+The mediator uses timestamp information to locate the relevant encrypted bounding boxes, decrypts them using the key provided to obtain bit-exact copies of the removed regions, and then applies them to the relevant segment of archived denatured video.
+This lets the mediator reconstruct the original video segment modulo any compression artifacts.
+If the archived video segment or encrypted bounding boxes have been purged by the storage retention policy of the cloudlet, the reverse-denaturing request will fail.
+The TEA reassembles the segments returned by the mediator into the original video for the specified time period and returns it to the requestor.